nekudocom/shiny_geoip/README.md

 * Maxmind provides a [PHP extension](http://maxmind.github.io/GeoIP2-php/) which is a drop-in replacement for the PHP based database reader.
 Using this extension brings an enormous performance boost and you should use this extension whenever possible.

+## Frequently Asked Questions

+##### I am getting an wrong/empty result for my IP - can you update the database?

+This project uses the GeoLite2 Database provided by Maxmind.
+If there is any error in this database you can [submit corrections directly to Maxmind](https://support.maxmind.com/correction-faq/).
+This project however has no influence on the information in this database.